stytchauth/stytch-node/DEVELOPMENT.md

 # Development

 Thanks for contributing to Stytch's Node library!
-If you run into trouble, find us in [Slack](slack).
+If you run into trouble, find us in [Slack].

 ## Setup